cardano-community/guild-operators/docs/Scripts/topologyupdater.md

 #### Examine and modify the variables within topologyUpdater.sh script

 Out of the box, the scripts might come with some assumptions, that may or may not be valid for your environment.
 One of the common changes as a SPO would be to **complete CUSTOM_PEERS section** as below to include your local relays/BP nodes, and any additional peers you'd like to be always available at minimum.
-Please do take time to update the variables in respective files below:
+Please do take time to update the variables in User Variables section in  `env` & `topologyUpdater.sh`:

 ``` bash
 ### topologyUpdater.sh